floorwarior/Exampleflaskwithkivy/README.md

 # Exampleflaskwithkivy
-flask as backed html css and js as front, kivy delivers the webview
+flask as backend, html, css and js on the front, kivy delivers the webview